-Students are expected to be in their homeroom classroom by 7:50 each day.
-Students arriving in their homeroom classroom after the 7:50 AM bell will be considered tardy.
+Students are expected to be in their homeroom classroom by 8:20 AM each day.
+Students arriving in their homeroom classroom after the 8:20 AM bell will be considered tardy.
 Tardies will be excused for personal illness, illness or death in the family, dentist or doctor appointments, or a reason that has been excused at the discretion of administration or student services.
-Tardies with valid reasons will only be excused after parents notify student services by phone, written note, or email.
-If a student is tardy due to an appointment, a doctor's note must be provided at the front desk for tardy to be excused.
+Tardies with valid reasons be excused only after parent notifies student services by phone, written note, or email.
+If a student is tardy due to an appointment, a doctor's note must be provided at the front desk for the tardy to be excused.
 The work missed may be made up according to information below.